‘Conan Exiles’ Release Mod Support, Funcom Says 320,000 Sold In First Week

 This opens the game up to mods both small and large for players to download from the Steam Workshop.
 It will be interesting to watch what direction these go as quality of life improvements will likely hit first followed by player and weapon skins and then all new ways to play.

 On the more immediate front, Funcom is currently working to bring official servers back online after changing host providers to improve performance.
-This includes all-new “clean: servers for now.
+This includes all-new “clean servers” for now.
 North American servers went online first yesterday and European servers just went online this morning per a post from the official Conan ExilesTwitter account.

 Conan Exiles servers that retain character progress prior to the server shift will take a little longer to bring back online.